mswart/acme-mgmtserver/README.md

 Some aspects are special:

-* **Only the server with account information**: It is not that security relevant, but only the ACME Management Server needs access to the account information / key for the ACME server like LetsEncrypt.
+* **ACME handling can be put into own VM / container ...**: The server can be placed into a own VM, container, network segment to limit the security risk on compromised systems.
 * **Only the server requires all the ACME dependencies**: The clients requires only a SSL tool like OpenSSL and a HTTP client like wget or curl, no python, no build tools.
 Python with python-acme and its dependencies (PyOpenSSL, PyASN.1, ...) is only needed for the server.
-* **ACME handling can be put into own VM / container ...**: The server can be placed into a own VM, container, network segment to limit the security risk on compromised systems.
-* **Supports distributed web servers**: All `.well-known/acme-challenges` requests from all servers can be served directly by the server.
-This make it easy to validate domains when using multiple web server in distributed or fail-over fashion.
+* **Supports distributed web servers**: All `.well-known/acme-challenges` requests for all domains can be served directly by the server.
+This make it easy to validate domains when using multiple web server in distributed or fail-over fashion by forwarding all `.well-known/acme-challenges` requests.

-## Redirect validation requests back to the ACME Management Server.
+* **Only the server needs the ACME account information**: It is not that security relevant, but only the ACME Management Server needs access to the account information / key for the ACME server like LetsEncrypt.

+## Domain Validations / Challenges.

+Currently are only HTTP01 challenges supported.
+The normal webserver must be adjusted to forward `.well-known/acme-challenges` requests to the ACME Management Server - this is a prerequirement and will not be check/enforced/configured by this tool.

 ### Nginx